priteshgohil/priteshgohil.github.io/index.md

 8. [Computer vision techniques that you might need to work with vision](https://heartbeat.fritz.ai/the-5-computer-vision-techniques-that-will-change-how-you-see-the-world-1ee19334354b)
 9. [Books that I read other than educational](books.md)
 10. [Free image and video editing online tools](tools.md)

+# Finding specific string in linux
+Go to the specific directory and type `grep -r "yourstring here"`